baleada/docs/assets/markdown/logic/libraries/Completable.md

   /* Public getters */
   /**
    * Segment getter function
    * @return {String} An extracted segment of `string`.
-See the <nuxt-link to="#How-the-Completable-instance-extracts-segments">How the Completable instance extracts segments</nuxt-link> section for more info.
+See the <NuxtLink to="#How-the-Completable-instance-extracts-segments">How the Completable instance extracts segments</NuxtLink> section for more info.
    */
   get segment() {
     return this.string.slice(